Confidence bounds for the sensitivity lack of a less specific diagnostic test, without gold standard: Auxiliary results on latent class models

 \section{Auxiliary results on latent class models}

-In this section we describe images, under various parameters of interest, of the preimage $\mu^{-1}(\{q\})$ $=$ $\{\theta =(\pi,\chi)\in \Theta_d : \mu(\theta)=q\}$ in Subsections~\ref{Subs.Aux.LCM.1} and~\ref{Subs.Aux.LCM.2}, and of a similar preimage with $\Theta_{2,\le}$ in place of $\Theta$ in Subsection~\ref{Subs.Aux.LCM.3}, of a given $q \in\prob(\{0,1\}^d)$ under the function $\mu$ defined in~\eqref{eq.def.mu}.
-Informally speaking, this amounts to determining or bounding the exact joint range of the possible values of the prevalence, sensitivities, and specificities (Lem\-ma~\ref{Lem.d=1} for $d=1$ and Lem\-ma~\ref{Basic.lemma} for $d=2$), or certain functions of these (Lemmas~\ref{Lemma.1.3}-\ref{Lemma.2.12}), assuming the density $q$ of the joint test results as known or, in a more practical interpretation, estimated with high accuracy from a very large sample of joint test results.
-All these lemmas, needed to prove Theorems~\ref{Thm.main.result} and~\ref{Thm.bound.Se1} in Section~\ref{Sec.remaining.proofs} below, are proved in Section~\ref{Sec.Proofs.Aux.latent.class.models}, where the less interesting results of Subsections~\ref{Subs.Aux.LCM.1} and~\ref{Subs.Aux.LCM.2} are used for obtaining the more important results of Subsection~\ref{Subs.Aux.LCM.3}.
+In this section we describe images, under various parameters of interest, of the preimage $\mu^{-1}(\{q\})$ $=$ $\{\theta =(\pi,\chi)\in \Theta_d : \mu(\theta)=q\}$ in Subsections~\ref{Subs.Aux.LCM.1} and~\ref{Subs.Aux.LCM.2}, and of a similar preimage with $\Theta_{2,\le}$ in place of $\Theta_d$ in Subsection~\ref{Subs.Aux.LCM.3}, of a given $q \in\prob(\{0,1\}^d)$ under the function $\mu$ defined in~\eqref{eq.def.mu}.
+Informally speaking, this amounts to determining the exact joint range of the possible values of the prevalence, sensitivities, and specificities (Lem\-ma~\ref{Lem.d=1} for $d=1$ and Lem\-ma~\ref{Basic.lemma} for $d=2$), or certain functions of these (Lemmas~\ref{Lemma.1.3}-\ref{Lemma.2.16}), assuming the density $q$ of the joint test results as known or, in a more practical interpretation, estimated with high accuracy from a very large sample of joint test results.
+For example, using here, for the purpose of illustration only, $q = \hat{q}:=\frac k{k_{++}}$ based on the data $k$ from~\eqref{the.data}, that is

+the pictures of $C$ and $C_\le$ displayed below near the corresponding Lemmas~\ref{Lemma.3.4.new} and~\ref{Lemma.1.5} show as hatched regions the exact joint ranges of the possible values of the prevalence and the sensitivity difference, the first in the full latent class model, and the second in the restricted one.